pwn3xt/QuantumTeleportation/README.md

 ## Overview

-This project was developed as part of a team project for the CSE454s Quantum Communication and Security subject at Ain Shams University.
+This project was developed as part of a team project for the Quantum Communication and Security(CSE454s) at Ain Shams University.
 It demonstrates a quantum communication protocol implemented using Qiskit, IBM's open-source quantum computing framework.
 The protocol involves the creation of entangled qubits by Alice, followed by conditional quantum gates and measurements, resulting in a quantum communication between Alice and Bob.

 ## Key Features